sawantvikram/House-Price-Prediction/README.md

 **Execute**

-1. Install the Python 3.0.0 packages or higer.
+1. Install the Python 3.0.0 packages or higher.
 2. Clone the repository in your system.

        git clone https://github.com/sawantvikram/House-Price-Prediction.git